ramag1/divers-frontend/README.md

 As a user, I would like to easily share the dive site with a friend via WhatsApp<br>

 ## Open Issues & Challenges
+Working on implementing bootstrap to ensure a more streamlined UX across all components <br>